Rayvid/men-microservice-skeleton/src/model/README.md

 # Purpose of this folder

-Model is about describing all bussiness oriented logic, including all required data access.
+Model generally is about describing all bussiness oriented logic, including all data access you do to achieve your bussiness goals.

-We do actual access to data using mongoose as ORM - schemas folder.
+We do actual access to data mainly using mongoose as ORM - as demonstrated in model/schemas folder.

-Its up to you how to convert mongoose schemas into actual models, usable from controllers and other places - sportsApp folder and index.js is only example how mongoose schemas are mapped into actual bussiness layer.
+Its up to you how to convert mongoose schemas into actual repositories/models, - model/sportsAppRepository folder and model/index.js is only for example purpose, demonstrating how mongoose schemas could potentially be mapped into actual bussiness layer.

+Side note - its always recommended to keep all write operations around one entity/entity-group in one repository.
+If you spread writes into diff code places or, even worse, diff code bases - that would become maintainance headache quite soon